NewPath-Consulting/wap-addon-member-directory/dev-docs.md

 #### `WAService`
 Interfaces with `WaApiClient` to connect to the WA API.

-Has specific functions implemented to requests specific routes in the API such as
+Has specific functions implemented to request specific routes in the API such as
 * `getContactFields()` retrieves custom fields for contacts/members
 * `getContactsList()` retrieves list of contacts with a `filter` and/or `select` statement applied
 * `getSavedSearches()` retrieves list of saved search IDs